livingmap/LivingMap/Documentation/iOSInstantiation.md

 Due to the sensory requirements of the AviationAccelerator, it is required that device calibration is completed when prompted.
 Calibration of a device is handled by the AviationAccelerator and a popup will be shown over the map when calibration is detected to be required.

 If the cancel button is selected, then the SDK will rely on the device's calibrated sensor values, whose quality varies by device and whether the phone has been online long enough to self-calibrate successfully.
 It is recommended that the user is encouraged to perform calibration at this stage.

+# Known Issues

+1- map won't load on (ios < 13.4 and iOS 14.x.x ) due to a safari issue with the tiles loading (emulator tested only).

+<B><i> detalis </i></B>:
+LivingMapSDKs map webview uses third party dependency mapbox.
+[mapbox](https://www.mapbox.com) faces some issues with safai application in certain versions of xcode emulators, [problem report](https://github.com/mapbox/mapbox-gl-js/issues/10260). the problem been fixed in iOS 15 emulators.